 - When & How To Pitch - Techniques To Raise Money For Your Business

-A comprehensive but simple guide on how to become an entrepreneur and get started on your first business.
-Learn the basics of entrepreneurship in 9 steps – with no money or experience necessary.
+A comprehensive but simple guide on how to become an entrepreneur, adopt the entrepreneur mindset and get started on your first business.
+Learn the basics of entrepreneurship in 9 steps.
+No money or experience necessary to get started.